Learn the basics with a private lesson

 In pickleball, ‘dinking’ describes a short, soft shot designed to land just over the net into the opponent’s kitchen.
 It’s a finesse shot and one that relies on good paddle control and a light touch.

-A well-placed dink keeps the ball low and prevents your opponents from hitting an aggressive downward volley.
+A well-placed dink keeps the ball low and prevents your opponents from hitting an aggressive downward shot.

 Pickleball player Brandon Mackie prepares to hit a low shot in a singles pickleball game